-What now for Britain’s troubled Brexit?
+May explores idea of bringing Brexit deal back for 4th vote

 The alternative to “no-deal” is to delay Brexit for at least several months while Britain tries to sort out the mess.

-The bloc is reluctant to have a departing Britain participate in European Parliament elections in late May, as it would have to do if Brexit is delayed.
-But EU Council President Donald Tusk has urged the bloc to give Britain the extension if it plans to change course and seek a softer Brexit that keeps close economic ties between Britain and the bloc.
+The bloc is reluctant to have a departing Britain participate in European Parliament elections in late May, which it would have to do if Brexit is delayed.
+But EU Council President Donald Tusk has urged the bloc to give Britain an extension if it plans to change course and seek a softer Brexit that keeps close economic ties between Britain and the bloc.

-This week lawmakers held a series of “indicative votes” on alternatives to May’s deal.
-The exercise did not provide clarity — all eight options on offer were defeated.
-But it did hint at a potential compromise.
+This week British lawmakers held a series of “indicative votes” on alternatives to May’s deal — and all eight options on offer were defeated.
+But the move did hint at a potential compromise.
 The measure that came closest to a majority called for Britain to remain in a customs union with the EU after it leaves.

 May has always ruled that out, because sticking to EU trade rules would limit Britain’s ability to forge new trade deals around the world.

 But a customs union would ensure U.K. businesses can continue to trade with the EU, and would solve many of the problems that bedevil May’s deal.
-In particular it would remove the need for customs posts and border checks between Ireland and Northern Ireland.
+In particular, it would remove the need for customs posts and border checks between Ireland and Northern Ireland.

 There’s a good chance a withdrawal agreement that included a customs union pledge would be approved by Parliament, and welcomed by the EU.